Turbidity current: Shallow-water models

 and then later extended to turbidity currents.
 The typical assumptions used along with the shallow-water models are: hydrostatic pressure field, clear fluid is not entrained (or detrained), and particle concentration does not depend on the vertical location.
 Considering the ease of implementation, these models can typically predict flow characteristic such as front location or front speed in simplified geometries, e.g. rectangular channels, fairly accurately.

 Depth-resolved models

 With the increase in computational power, depth-resolved models have become a powerful tool to study gravity and turbidity currents.
 These models, in general, are mainly focused on the solution of the Navier-Stokes equations for the fluid phase.

-With dilute suspension of particles, a Eulerian approach proved to be accurate to describe the evolution of particles in terms of a continuum particle concentration field.
+With dilute suspension of particles, a Eulerian approach proved to be accurate to describe the evolution of particles in terms of a set of continuum particle concentration fields each representing one unique particle kind of density and/or diameter.
 Under these models, no such assumptions as shallow-water models are needed and, therefore, accurate calculations and measurements are performed to study these currents.
 Measurements such as, pressure field, energy budgets, vertical particle concentration and accurate deposit heights are a few to mention.
 Both Direct numerical simulation (DNS) and Turbulence modeling are used to model these currents.